thisirs/vc-check-status/README.md

 ## Installation and configuration

-You just have to put the files `vc-check-status.el` and `vc-git-check-status.el` in you load path and require the feature from your `.emacs` and activate it.
+You just have to put the files `vc-check-status.el` and `vc-git-check-status.el` in you load path, require the feature from your `.emacs` and activate it.

 ```lisp